WordPress/gutenberg/packages/compose/README.md

 <a name="useInstanceId" href="#useInstanceId">#</a> **useInstanceId**

-Provide a unique instance ID.
+Provides a unique instance ID.

 <a name="useMediaQuery" href="#useMediaQuery">#</a> **useMediaQuery**